How to protect yourself while on the Internet

 Protect yourself against malware, spyware, and viruses

-Protect your computer from viruses by installing an anti-virus program on the computer.
-If you do not want to install anti-virus protection and your computer is running a newer version of Windows, at least have Windows Defender running on the computer.
-Also, having a malware protection program on the computer, such as Malwarebytes, is also a good method of protecting your computer against malware and spyware.
+Protect your computer from viruses by installing an antivirus program onto the computer.
+If you do not want to install antivirus protection and your computer is running a newer version of Windows, at least have Windows Defender running on the computer.
+Also, having a malware protection program, such as Malwarebytes, is also a good method of protecting your computer against malware and spyware.